LuizGPG/TurtleChallange/README.md

 <a href=https://github.com/LuizGPG/TurtleChallange/blob/master/Moves.txt>Moves</a>.
 But you can use yours because the project will ask for.
 If you don't put a file in project we will use that ones that I said before.

-I hope that was enough to join a big company like a LetsGetChecked and learn more to be better.
+I hope I've shown a little bit of what I know to join a great company like LetsGetChecked and learn more to be better.

 <i>Don't write code that guesses the future.
 Arrange code, so you can adapt to the future when it arrives.</i>